bertofurth/Seagate-Central-Samba/README.md

 **Do not use the products of this project in a mission critical system or in a system that people's health or safety depends on.**

+**This project is not endorsed or supported by the original vendors or manufacturers of the Seagate Central NAS.**

 It is worth noting that during the testing and development of this procedure I never encountered any problems involving data corruption or abrupt loss of connectivity.

-In addition, I have never come close to "bricking" any Seagate Central!
+In addition, I have never come close to "bricking" any Seagate Central during the course of implementing this project!

 The Seagate Central boot loader (u-boot) has a feature where it automatically reverts to the previous version of firmware if it finds